eunchanity/eunchanity.github.io/_posts/2020-07-20-Premier-League-Salary.markdown

 9 player statistics were selected across 4 major categories:

-- Standard: general statistics for a player including goals, minutes played, assists, etc.
+- <b>Standard</b>: general statistics for a player including goals, minutes played, assists, etc.
-- Shooting: statistics focused on shooting including shots, shot percentage, free kicks, etc.
+- <b>Shooting</b>: statistics focused on shooting including shots, shot percentage, free kicks, etc.
-- Passing: statistics focused on passing including passes completed, total pass distance, etc.
+- <b>Passing</b>: statistics focused on passing including passes completed, total pass distance, etc.
-- Possession: statistics focused on possession including touches, successful dribbles, pass target, etc.
+- <b>Possession</b>: statistics focused on possession including touches, successful dribbles, pass target, etc.

 Some of the tracked statistics were converted to a P90 (stat per 90 minutes) so that each player's ability is judged on a more balanced scale.
 The number of Premier League players in the 2018-19 season were narrowed down to just <b> 383 players out of a possible total of 577 players </b>.
 This is because the player either never played a minute of Premier League soccer and/or the player's salary was unavailable.